 - An athlete may not compete in a balance bike race and a traditional cycling event.

 - The Balance Bike 150M Time Trial will be at Sectionals and Fall Games in 2018.

 Criteria for Advancement

 Athletes must participate in sectional competition in order to advance to Fall Games.
 Coaches are responsible for submitting an activation list at the sectional competition for those athletes who choose to compete in Fall Games.

-- New for 2018: The North and South Sectionals will both take place on the same date at the same location of Skillman Park in Montgomery.
+- The North and South Sectionals will both take place on the same date at the same location of Skillman Park in Montgomery.
 The North Sectional will take place in the morning, while the South Sectional will begin in the early afternoon.

 - The Maximum Effect Rule will be enforced at 30%.
 Athletes may not exceed this percentage of improvement from their divisioning score to their final score.
 If an athlete exceeds this performance percentage, event disqualification will take place.
 For further information, please see pages 16-17 of Article 1: Sports Rule Document.

 - Athletes and coaches must provide their own bicycle and ANSI certified helmet.

 - All bicycles must be in good working order and safe for competition.

 - Cycling shirts and shorts are recommended.
 No jeans, dress shoes or casual shirts will be allowed.